TobiasLust/crypto_simple/README.md

 1. Run the `crypto.py` script:

 ¡Its use is simple!
-You enter a positive number in the input called 'Amount' and then choose from which currency (USDT, ETH, BTC) you want to transform it into (USDT / ARS)
+You enter a positive number in the input called 'Amount' and then choose from which currency (USDT, ETH, BTC) you want to transform it into (USD / ARS)

 ## Preview
 ![image](https://github.com/TobiasLust/crypto_simple/assets/86390039/04160e29-1e34-458c-9094-553d72dcf15c)